Student Funding Opportunities

 The fund provides up to $2,500 is for students who wish to travel for pleasure, adventure and exploration over the summer break.
 The fund is not to be used to support students traveling as part of a study abroad program, internships, research projects, conferences or any other academic or career focused endeavor.

-Application typically opens at the beginning of February.
-The application deadline is March 15.
+Application opens February 1.
+The application deadline is March 25.
 If you have questions about the fund, please contact Richard Keller in the College of Arts and Sciences Student Services office.